 Already two months before leaving we started collecting information on places we want to go to and things we want to do.
 We compared different transport options and prices and collected everything in an excel sheet.
 Considering those options and information we formed a worst-case budget (1200€ /$1430)

 Before we left we had a detailed plan already and our accommodations were booked.
 On the one hand, we lost most of our flexibility like that but on the other hand, it was also a nice feeling knowing already where are you gonna sleep the next day.
 And above all, it saved us a lot of money.

 We almost only used booking for finding our accommodations.
 It’s super easy and reliably.
 And due to the big amount of references for each place you already know what to expect.
 The best about booking is that they have accommodations of every kind, from cheap basic dorms to luxury private rooms.
 Just check it out here and find the best deals.

 Try booking.com here or search directly from the box in the right sidebar.

 Through my University studies (tourism management) and personal experience in booking flights, I was able to collect some super useful tricks to save a lot of money when booking flights.
 For our flight from Barcelona to Tokyo, we just spent 288,92€/ $346.
 (Including luggage and taxes) we could have gotten an even cheaper flight but we really wanted to have that 13-hour stopover in Moscow.
 (Read about our experiences in Moscow here)

 Soon, I’m gonna publish another post in which I will describe all details of how to save money when booking a flight.
-(Don’t forget to subscribe to not miss these super helpful info which can save you a ton of money on your next flight)
+You can find my ultimate guide on finding cheap flights everywhere here.